instar-robotics/hieroglyph/README.md

 Please see [Papyrus's how-to-install](https://github.com/instar-robotics/papyrus/blob/master/README.org#how-to-install) tutorial for a Kheops/Papyrus full installation.

-or see [Kheops's standalon-install] tutorial for a Kheops standalone installation
+or see [Kheops's standalone-install] tutorial for a Kheops standalone installation